GravityKit/GravityView/readme.txt

 * Fixed: Conflict with the "The Events Calendar" plugin when saving View Advanced Filter configuration
 * Fixed: When editing an entry in the frontend it gets unapproved (when not using the approve form field)
 * Added: Option to convert text URI, www, FTP, and email addresses on a paragraph field in HTML links
+* Added: `gravityview/field/other_entries/args` filter to modify arguments used to generate the Other Entries list.
+This allows showing other user entries from any View, not just the current view

 = 1.7.5.1 on April 10 =
 * Fixed: Path issue with the A-Z Filters Extension